The 7 Best Heated Mattress Pads And Bed Heating Systems

 One issue is the potential for it to slide around or even off the bed because of the slippery fabric, which can create uneven heating.
 Be careful not to let it bunch up, and machine wash it exactly as per the instructions to limit the risk of any damage occurring.

-It’s available in twin, full, queen, and king size, with the price ranging from around $50 to $135.
+It’s available in throw, twin, full, queen, and king size, with the price ranging from around $45 to $85.
 Note that there are different colors to choose from, some of which are less expensive if you want to save some money.

 6. Eight Sleep Pod 3 Cover

-A smart bed heating and cooling system that circulates water through a mattress pad for optimal comfort, and learns from your sleep patterns to finetune the temperature selection
+An app-controlled smart bed heating and cooling system that circulates water through a mattress pad.

 eight sleep pod 3 Cover

-In contrast to the heated mattress pads I’ve looked at so far, this innovative device uses a central unit to heat water, which then circulates through an intricate network of thin silicone tubes nestled in a comfortable mattress cover.
+In contrast to the heated mattress pads, the Pod heats water in the hub unit that then circulates through a network of thin silicone tubes nestled in a comfortable mattress cover.

-The Eight Sleep Pod excels with its possible temperature range of 55-115°F / 13-46°C. A user-friendly companion app gives you the option to make quick temperature adjustments, as well as the ability to program different temperatures throughout the night to sync with your sleep cycle.
+The Eight Sleep Pod 3 Cover lets you set the surface temperature of the pad in the range of 55-110°F / 13-44°C. A user-friendly companion app gives you the option to make quick temperature adjustments, as well as the ability to program different temperatures throughout the night to sync with your sleep cycle.

 In the photo below, I’m setting up the Eight Sleep Pod in my bedroom.
 The process took a few hours as the system needs priming.
 But it was well worth the effort as I’ve been very impressed with its heating and cooling capabilities.